Lachlan-Mayne/english-notes/nickNotes/English 'The Crucible' notes.md

 Note how the poem focuses on the nationality of the pilot.
 Why is it significant that he is Irish?
 The context helps us here.
 During WW1, Ireland was seeking to be independent of the United Kingdom.
 There were rebellions against the British in parts of Ireland.
 So an Irish man fighting in the English army might feel detached or have mixed feelings (ambivalence) about dying for a country that he does not feel he belongs to.

+The Final Lines

+Note how the final lines of the poem help to resolve the paradox.
+Yeats uses the form of the poem to convey peace and calm that the pilot feels as he brings into balance the